Political history of the United Kingdom (1979–present)

 The modern political history of the United Kingdom (1979–present) began when Margaret Thatcher gained power in 1979, giving rise to 18 years of Conservative government.
 Victory in the Falklands War (1982) and the government's strong opposition to trade unions helped lead the Conservative Party to another three terms in government.
 Thatcher initially pursued monetarist policies and went on to privatise many of Britain's nationalised companies such as British Telecom, British Gas Corporation, British Airways and British Steel Corporation.
 She kept the National Health Service.
-The controversial "poll tax" to fund local government was unpopular, and the Conservatives removed Thatcher as prime minister in 1990, although Michael Heseltine, the minister who did much to undermine her, did not personally benefit from her being ousted.
+The controversial "poll tax" to fund local government was unpopular, and eventually led to a leadership challenge triggered by Michael Heseltine.
+Thatcher initially intended to fight the leadership election to the end, but eventually stepped down as party leader, having failed to accrue enough support to win.
+She was succeeded by the eventual winner, John Major.

 Thatcher's successor, John Major, replaced the "poll tax" with Council Tax and oversaw successful British involvement in the Gulf War.
 Despite a recession, Major led the Conservatives to a surprise victory in 1992.
 The events of Black Wednesday in 1992, party disunity over the European Union and several scandals involving Conservative politicians all led to the Labour Party winning a landslide election victory under Tony Blair in 1997.
 Labour had shifted its policies from the political left closer to the centre, under the slogan of 'New Labour'.
 The Bank of England was given independence over monetary policy and Scotland and Wales were given a devolved Scottish Parliament and Welsh Assembly respectively, whilst London wide local government was also re-established in the form of an Assembly and Mayor.
 The Good Friday Agreement was negotiated in 1997 in an effort to end The Troubles in Northern Ireland, with a devolved, power-sharing Northern Ireland Assembly being established in 1998.